 It is a bar/pub with no terrace where they play Latin music so people and couples can enjoy dancing salsa, bachata or reggaeton.

 This is the furthest to the city centre Tropical pub, nearby Plaza de Toros.

 They also organise events and thematic nights such as rumba nights, ruffles, salsa nights, etc. They announce it on Tumbao VIP Instagram.

 This is the biggest Tumbao Tropical by far.
 It is in Alicante’s harbour party area.
 It has a terrace with views of the docked ships.

 Tumbao Tropical Puerto works as a significant Latin disco at night.
+El Puerto is usually open after they close the clubs at El barrio.
 Also, they organise events and thematic nights too.
 They announce it in their Tumbao Tropical Puerto Instagram profile.

 Ay Candela plays a mix of Salsa, Bachata an reggaeton.
 As it is not in the city centre it will get a bit less busy than other places, yet attract people who really enjoy Latin dance.

 Situated in the neighbourhood of San Blas, about 30 min away from the city centre, it is a must-go if you really like dancing salsa.

 Here is Ay Candela’s Facebook profile even though they are not very active on social networks.